 How would you say the Markham real estate market is doing right now?
 If you look at the numbers you see in the news, it might not seem to be doing very well.
 If you only read the headlines in the media and online, you might think the sky is falling.

-But, when you look behind the numbers and the headlines, and beyond doom and gloom language, you can start seeing the real news behind them.
+But, when you look at the numbers and the headlines, and beyond doom and gloom language, you can start seeing the real news behind them.
 For example, even if you believe ‘real estate sales are cratering’, that refers to the number of housing units sold this February versus last February.
 But homeowners could easily think that the price of their homes have ‘cratered’, which they haven’t.

 More Truth About the Real Estate Market